Three Link

 It's worth noting that, despite having distinct scopes, the distinction between MES and APS isn't always clear.
 Each software has its own peculiarities and range of functions; however, you may find some overlap in the proposed features.
 Some MES software can provide functions that are generally within the scope of APS, and vice versa.

-But the doubt persists, which one do I need?
-Well, we regret that there is no ready answer to this question.
-The list of features of each tool can be quite attractive, but the answer will depend on your company's short and long term needs.
+But the question remains: which one do I need?
+Well, we regret to inform you that there is no ready answer to that question.
+The list of features of each tool may be quite attractive, but the answer will depend on the needs and short- and long-term objectives of your company .
 Often the answer is both, because far from being competing systems, they are actually complementary systems.
-And it is the combination of both that will give us complete control of production, ie planning, programming and control.
+And it is the combination of both that will give us complete control of production, that is, planning, scheduling and control.

 Share: